Musaveer05/Movies-App/README.md

 To run the Movie App locally:

 Clone this repository.

-Install dependencies using npm install.
+Install dependencies using `npm install`.

-Create a .env file and configure your environment variables, including DB_URL for MongoDB connection and OMDB_API_KEY for accessing the OMDB API and JWT_SECRET key.
+Create a `.env` file and configure your environment variables, including `DB_URL` for MongoDB connection, `OMDB_API_KEY` for accessing the OMDB API, and `JWT_SECRET` key.

-Start the server using npm start.
+Start the server using `npm start`.

-Open your browser and navigate to http://localhost:3000 to access the Movie App.
+Open your browser and navigate to `http://localhost:3000` to access the Movie App.